-Davison’s Camp is owned and operated by Wilderness Safaris.
-It is one of the company’s Adventures Camps, larger than other properties in the Wilderness portfolio and aiming to provide a convivial environment.
+Wilderness Davison’s is owned and operated by Wilderness.
+It is one of the company’s more adventurous camps.
+It is larger than other properties in the Wilderness portfolio and aims to provide a convivial environment.
 However, in common with all Wilderness camps, Davison’s provides great guiding, excellent food and drink – a friendly atmosphere all round!

 It is situated among ancient false mopane trees in the Linkwasha Concession, one of the best areas of Hwange National Park for viewing game.